-tion Key field.
-Select this button to activate the entered Activation Key.

-Note: Before activating a license key, use Check Internet Site Access (described below)

-to ensure that your Nyquist server can access hostedactivation.com.

-Update License Select this button to have the Nyquist server reactivate the Nodelocked license for the server.
-This can be done after Release License has been pressed.

-Note: Before updating a license key, use Check Internet Site Access (described below)

-to ensure that your Nyquist server can access hostedactivation.com.
+Activate License This button becomes active only when data is entered into the Activa- tion Key field.
+Select this button to activate the Nyquist system.
+Note: Before activating a license key, use Check Internet Site Access (described below) to ensure that your Nyquist server can access hostedactivation.com.
+Update License Select this button to have the Nyquist system server check for any changes that have been made to the license (such as maximum station count or maximum calls) and update the system to reflect those changes.
+Note: Before updating a license key, use Check Internet Site Access (described below) to ensure that your Nyquist server can access hostedactivation.com.
 Release License Select this button if you want to release the license, which allows it to be moved to another server.

-Note: Before releasing a license key, use Check Internet Site Access (described below)

-to ensure that your Nyquist server can access hostedactivation.com.

-Export Keys Select this button to export a list of Activation License Keys to a .tar file that can then be saved to another computer or copied to storage media that can be secured offsite.

-Table 9.
-Product License buttons

-Import Keys Select this button to import stored Activation License Keys if the Nyquist server was replaced.
-Note : If you attempt to import a LAK that has not been released, the activation fails.
-You must release the nodelock LAK and manually type the nodelock key.
-Check Internet Site Access Select this button to verify that your Nyquist server can access URLs required to run properly, as well as status for the default gateway, Network Time Protocol server, and Domain Name Servers, and to display the Nyquist server's public IP address.
-For more information, see "Check Internet Site Access" on page 40.
+Note: Before releasing a license key, use Check Internet Site Access (described below) to ensure that your Nyquist server can access hostedactivation.com.
+Check Internet Site Access Select this button to verify that your Nyquist server can access URLs required to run properly, as well as status for the default gateway, Net- work Time Protocol server, and Domain Name Servers, and to display the Nyquist server's public IP address.
+For more information, see "Check Internet Site Access" on page 41.